redox-os/book/src/advanced-podman-build.md

 Type `exit` on both shells once you have determined how to solve your problem.

-## Adding Ubuntu Packages to the Build
+## Adding Packages to the Build

-This method can be used if you want to make changes/testing inside the Ubuntu container with `make env`.
+This method can be used if you want to make changes/testing inside the Debian container with `make env`.

 The default **Containerfile**, `podman/redox-base-containerfile`, imports all required packages for a normal Redox build.